Does humility have a place in tendering?

 Don’t get me wrong – I can’t see much sense in a full-on ‘fall on our sword and beg for forgiveness’ bid strategy either.
 ‘Pick me because I really have reformed…honest…’ is unlikely to appeal.
 It’s a bit like Morgan Freeman’s wonderful character Red’s appearance in front of the parole board in The Shawshank Redemption.
 Over the decades the board continues to be unmoved by his claims to be a ‘changed man’.
 It’s not until he genuinely reflects on his remorse – and acknowledges that in doing so his claim may be further denied – that he gets his request.

-Humility improves believability
+Humility in tendering improves believability

 In a similar manner I argue that the believability of an offer can be dramatically improved if warranted humility is present.
 The skill is judging when and how to do this.
 For example, if you believe your client or prospect (or even a key decision-making individual within them) has an issue with your organisation, then they most likely have.
 And ignoring that in your tender shows, at best, tone deafness; a trait rarely lauded.
 A more specific example of this might relate to addressing poor incumbency performance.
 You know you aren’t ticking all the boxes.
 And they know it too.
 So you think sweeping it under the carpet is the better strategy?
 Really?
 That’s a bit like ignoring the laws of gravity.
 It works on the way down but there’s still the sudden stop.